DandechaAnkur/RecursiveRemoteExecute/readme.md

 ./rxossh.sh remote.commands
 ```

-And that's all!
+That's all!

-The jumping over to machines, executing the intended commands on it, exiting from that shell, etc. - all this is handled by the rxossh script.
+The jumping over to machines, executing the intended commands, exiting from the shells, etc. - all this is handled by the rxossh script.
 Btw, rxossh is for 'Remote Execute over SSH', if you got curious as to why such a name! :)

 For command line arguments see this [USAGE](usage.txt) file.